 On the downside, HDR performance was below optimum performance due to the lack of peak brightness capability.
 However, I could still see the picture enhancements that HDR (high dynamic range) has to offer when compared to SDR (standard dynamic range) content.

 - With stand: (W x H x D) 48.7″ x 31.2″ x 10.3″

 - Without stand: (W x H x D) 48.7″ x 28.1″ x 2.3″

 Warranty: One year parts and labor.

 For 2019 Samsung has released a variety of 4K TV classes which consists of the QLED high-end displays, premium UHD and standard/entry UHD level models.
-The company’s top tier models fall into the QLED series which contains their best technology such as quantum dot LEDs, which greatly enhances color reproduction.
+The company’s top-tier models fall into the QLED series which contains their best technology such as quantum dot LEDs, which greatly enhance color reproduction.

 This model is available in several screen sizes which include: 43”, 50”, 55”, 58”, 65”, and 75-inches.
 The RU7300 is the curved model for this TV and can be had in 55” and 65” screen sizes.

 Even though the RU7100 is a budget model, it is still well made and has solid construction.
 The rear panel is made of plastic but does appear or feel cheaply made, and by the way, even Samsung’s higher-end models’ rear panels are made of plastic, which is typical manufacturing industry construction for flat-panel TVs and helps keep costs down.

 The RU7100’s semi-gloss screen is illuminated with edge-lit LED backlighting with no local dimming feature.
 In my opinion and experience when local dimming is employed with edge-lit designs, the local dimming is not very effective since the LEDs are placed along the edges of the screen instead of directly behind it.